-Join Bryan O'Neil Hughes for an in-depth discussion in this video Video in ACR, part of Working with Raw-Format Photos in Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Video in ACR, part of Lightroom Classic CC and Photoshop: Working with Raw-Format Photos.

 - All right, so we've talked a lot about all the things we can do with our raw files, and even some of the reasons that we don't always want them to be raw.
 Let's talk about a non-raw format that you would never think you could pass through raw, which is video.
 And, you might not even think that you could do that in Photoshop, but if we come in here to our Exercise Files you'll see that within the Photoshop files, I have a Video file.
 Now, if you don't have the Exercise files, you almost certainly have a Video file because you can create video from not only any DSLR, just about any point-and-shoot, but almost every mobile device as well.

 And chances are Photoshop can open it.
 So, I'm gonna open this file, and I'm gonna see a side of Photoshop that you don't normally see, which is this timeline here.
 And if I click on play, I'll see that that still image will suddenly come to life, and it's a video file.
 And I can do all sorts of really cool things with Photoshop and video.
 I can do filters, and transitions, and cuts, and lay text on it.
 It's a very robust video solution, but I want to show you that we can use Camera Raw.
 We can essentially use all these raw tools we've been using on this video.